 As part of the Biden administration's efforts to assist individuals and families impacted by COVID-19, it has proposed the forgiveness of upto $10,000 in student loan debt for borrowers.
-The cost of this proposal is about $350 billion, but it could help struggling borrowers with their debts as they attempt to recover from the loss of job related income.
+The cost of this proposal is about $350 billion, but it could help struggling borrowers with their debts as they attempt to recover from the loss of job-related income.

 Those who have considered filing Bankruptcy have been quick to learn that student loan debt is not dischargeable, thanks to Federal protections that have been designed to prevent borrowers from getting out from under the crippling cost of attending college.
 There are very limited circumstances under which student loans can be discharged but, statistics show that, for those willing to go through the expense of bringing the necessary adversary proceeding, only 0.4% of them are successful.
 Attempting to discharge student loan debt requires the commencement of an adversary proceeding against the lender, which is commenced after the filing of the bankruptcy petition.
-The lender ALWAYS opposes this proceeding, and as a result, a full blown litigation is required.
+The lender ALWAYS opposes this proceeding, and as a result, full-blown litigation is required.
 The borrower must show a significant economic hardship that is not likely to be alleviated as well as the condition that, should the borrower be required to continue paying the debt, that they would be unable to meet minimum living standards.
 To be successful, the debtor is required to spend thousands of dollars in legal fees and court costs to prove, essentially, that they can't afford it.
 See the problem?
 That's why so few proceedings are filed, and even fewer are successful.

 The forgiveness proposed might help some borrowers in the short term, but, if you're a borrower still left with significant student loan debt, and continue to owe money to credit cards, personal loans, or anything like that, then you may still be looking at a bankruptcy filing in your future.